 Significant progress has been made in achieving access to care goals, which has focused on two areas:

 The Mile High Health Alliance (Alliance) was initially convened in 2013 to lead BHD’s access to care activities and formally launch in January of 2015.

 Three workgroups were convened to focus on an individual’s first access to care, high utilizers and specialty care access.
 The First Access to Care Working Group set an aggressive goal to enroll 40,000 uninsured Denver residents in Medicaid.
-This goal was met and exceeded in 2016 when coverage reached 95%.
+This goal was met and exceeded in 2016 when coverage reached 95 percent.
 Consequently, work on this priority has been suspended.
 The High Utilizer Working Group leads metro-wide efforts to better serve the needs of high utilizers of the health care system, such as residents who frequently use emergency departments or are re-admitted to hospitals.
 The Specialty Care Access Working Group addresses barriers to accessing specialty care for low-income residents of Denver.

 BHD’s initial HEAL work plan spanned a broad continuum of prevention strategies and interventions.
 However, the group reframed its focus in 2016 to three key HEAL domains: increasing healthy food and beverage environments, improving the healthfulness of the built environment, and creating consistent HEAL messaging.

 As a member of the Healthy Beverage Partnership, Denver set a goal to increase the number of healthy food and beverage policy and practice changes adopted in public venues and retailers.
 Progress towards this goal includes 33 policy/practice changes adopted reaching more than 5 million visitors, customers and employees annually at these locations.
 As part of this effort, 13 childcare centers caring for 173 children received technical assistance to review internal food and beverage and physical activity policies and identify opportunities to incorporate best practices.
 In January 2017, a Hidden Sugar campaign was launched and promoted on TV, online, radio and billboards through metro Denver communities.
 Progress towards this goal will be tracked by evaluating web site traffic, social media metrics, media mentions, and the participation in the pledge to drink fewer sugary beverages opportunity provided on the campaign’s website.